Oyster Bay firm tied to indicted Carlo Lizza & Sons Paving Inc. seeks $1.2M Nassau County contract, IG says

 Nassau County is mulling a $1.2 million contract for the owner of a repaving company whose father confessed to a pay-to-play bribery scheme involving his Oyster Bay firm, according to a recent report by the county's Office of the Inspector General.

-The report recommends the administration of County Executive Bruce Blakeman "consider revisiting the responsibility determination of the proposed awardee" for road resurfacing work from Baymen Industries, Ltd. of Oyster Bay due to its ties to former government vendor, Carlo Lizza & Sons Paving, Inc.
+The report recommends the administration of County Executive Bruce Blakeman "consider revisiting the responsibility determination of the proposed awardee" for road resurfacing work from Baymen Industries Ltd. of Oyster Bay due to its ties to former government vendor, Carlo Lizza & Sons Paving, Inc.

 The information gathered "raises the question" about whether Baymen "is in some fashion the de facto continuation of the former vendor Carlo Lizza & Sons Paving, Inc., a company with which the County will not do business," according to the report.

 The 17-page report states the two companies overlapped through its shared leadership, senior personnel, and other government contracts, even as Carlo Lizza & Sons Inc. is defunct.
-The business was owned by Elia "Aly" Lizza and wife Marisa, who were indicted in 2017 on 40 charges including felony counts of bribery, rewarding official misconduct and defrauding the government.
+The business was owned by Elia "Aly" Lizza and his wife, Marisa, who were indicted in 2017 on 40 charges including felony counts of bribery, rewarding official misconduct and defrauding the government.

 WHAT TO KNOW

-• Nassau County is mulling a $1.2 million contract for the son of a family-owned repaving company whose father admitted to a pay-to-play bribery scheme involving his Oyster Bay business, according to a recent report by the county's Office of the Inspector General.
+- Nassau County is mulling a $1.2 million contract for the son of a family-owned repaving company whose father admitted to a pay-to-play bribery scheme involving his Oyster Bay business, according to a recent report by the county's Office of the Inspector General.

-• The report recommends the administration of County Executive Bruce Blakeman "consider revisiting the responsibility determination of the proposed awardee" for road resurfacing work from Baymen Industries, Ltd. of Oyster Bay due to it's ties to former government vendor, Carlo Lizza & Sons Paving, Inc.
+- The report recommends the administration of County Executive Bruce Blakeman "consider revisiting the responsibility determination of the proposed awardee" for road resurfacing work from Baymen Industries Ltd. of Oyster Bay due to it's ties to former government vendor, Carlo Lizza & Sons Paving, Inc.

-• Blakeman spokesman Chris Boyle declined to answer Newsday's questions about the contract including whether the administration would pull the contract from the legislative agenda.
+- Blakeman spokesman Chris Boyle declined to answer Newsday's questions about the contract including whether the administration would pull the contract from the legislative agenda.

 The Lizzas were required to dissolve the company.
 Oyster Bay Town and Nassau County officials vowed not to hire the company for government work at the time.